SVBRD-LLM: Self-Verifying Behavioral Rule Discovery for Autonomous Vehicle Identification: Abstract

 \section{Abstract}

-As more autonomous vehicles operate on public roads, understanding real-world behavior of autonomous vehicles is critical to analyzing traffic safety, making policies, and public acceptance.
-This paper proposes SVBRD-LLM, a framework that automatically discovers, verifies, and applies interpretable behavioral rules from real traffic videos through zero-shot prompt engineering.
-The framework extracts vehicle trajectories using YOLOv8 and ByteTrack, computes kinematic features, and employs GPT-5 zero-shot prompting to compare autonomous and human-driven vehicles, generating 35 structured behavioral rule hypotheses.
-These rules are tested on a validation set, iteratively refined based on failure cases to filter spurious correlations, and compiled into a high-confidence rule library.
-The framework is evaluated on an independent test set for speed change prediction, lane change prediction, and autonomous vehicle identification tasks.
-Experiments on over 1500 hours of real traffic videos show that the framework achieves 90.0 \% accuracy and 93.3 \% F1-score in autonomous vehicle identification.
-The discovered rules clearly reveal distinctive characteristics of autonomous vehicles in speed control smoothness, lane change conservativeness, and acceleration stability, with each rule accompanied by semantic description, applicable context, and validation confidence.
+As autonomous vehicles (AVs) become increasingly deployed on public roads, understanding their real-world behavior characteristics is critical for traffic safety analysis, regulatory oversight, and public acceptance.
+However, existing data-driven approaches often lack interpretability and fail to provide verifiable explanations of AV driving behavior in mixed traffic environments.
+To address this challenge, this paper proposes SVBRD-LLM, a self-verifying behavioral rule discovery framework that automatically extracts interpretable behavioral rules from real-world traffic videos through zero-shot large language model (LLM) reasoning.
+The framework first extracts vehicle trajectories from video data using YOLOv26-based detection and ByteTrack-based tracking, followed by the computation of kinematic features and contextual information.
+It then employs GPT-5 zero-shot prompting to perform comparative behavioral analysis between AVs and human-driven vehicles (HDVs) across lane-changing and normal driving behaviors, generating 26 structured rule hypotheses that comprises both numerical thresholds and statistical behavioral patterns.
+These rules are subsequently evaluated through the AV identification task using an independent validation dataset, and iteratively refined through failure case analysis to filter spurious correlations and improve robustness.
+The resulting rule library contains 20 high-confidence behavioral rules, each including semantic description, quantitative thresholds or behavioral patterns, applicable context, and validation confidence.
+Experiments conducted on over 1,500 hours of real-world traffic videos from Waymo's commercial operating area demonstrate that the proposed framework achieves 90.0\% accuracy and 93.3\% F1-score in AV identification, with 98.0\% recall.
+The discovered rules reveal distinctive characteristics of AVs in motion smoothness, conservative behavior, and lane discipline, providing valuable insights for traffic safety assessment, regulatory compliance, and adaptive traffic management during the transition to mixed traffic environment.
+The dataset used in this study is available at: \href{https://huggingface.co/datasets/Ryan-xiangyu-ut/svbrd-llm-roadside-video-av/tree/main}{svbrd-llm-roadside-video-av}.